-General processes of human development are socioeconomic development, emancipative cultural change, and democratization extension of civil rights.
-This can lead to human activities focusing only on what we need, regardless of the environmental carrying capacity and resulting in an unsustainable human development.
+The general processes of human development are socioeconomic development, emancipative cultural change and the democratization and extension of civil rights.
+This can lead to human activities focusing only on what we need, regardless of the environmental carrying capacity and resulting in unsustainable human development.

-Such human-centered development is a common deficiency in human development nowadays.
-One of the major reasons is the lack of considering the environmental carrying capacity for long-term development.
-Many essential resources (i.e., fossil fuels) are non-renewable resources while being unreasonably exploited.
-Unrestricted human activities also have caused increasing pollution, such as air, water, and soil pollution, which largely threaten the health and safety of human beings.
-Therefore, we must abandon the human-centered development concept, advocate the harmonious coexistence of humans and nature, rationally develop and utilize resources, pay attention to environmental issues, and build the future of human development based on sustainable development.
+Such human-centred development is a common deficiency in human development nowadays.
+One of the major reasons is the lack of consideration of the environmental carrying capacity for long-term development.
+Many essential resources (e.g. fossil fuels) are non-renewable resources but they are being unreasonably exploited.
+Unrestricted human activity has also caused increasing pollution, such as air, water and soil pollution, which significantly threaten the health and safety of human beings.
+Therefore, we must abandon the human-centred development concept, advocate for the harmonious coexistence of humans and nature, rationally develop and utilize resources, pay attention to environmental issues, and build the future of human development based on sustainable development.

-This is an important message to convey, that human-centered development might actually be misleading us.
+This is an important message to convey, that human-centred development might actually be misleading us.
 Why is it a problem to isolate humans from the rest of the environment?

-I would like to use the term “resilience” to further elaborate on this issue.
+I would like to use the term ‘resilience’ to further elaborate on this issue.
 Resilience is the ability of a system to bounce back to its original status when a disturbance disappears.
-It should be recognized that human beings and nature are interdependent and interrelated components of the earth system with some resilience when disturbance is usual.
-Indigenous knowledge has a good understanding of the laws of nature, such as the 24 solar terms in ancient China, which still can be used to guide farming activities nowadays.
-However, it is not enough for us in a much faster changing world at the present with much more disturbance.
+It should be recognized that human beings and nature are interdependent and interrelated components of the earth system with some resilience when disturbance is at low levels.
+Indigenous knowledge has a good understanding of the laws of nature, such as the 24 solar terms in ancient China, which still can be used to guide farming activities.
+However, this is not enough for us in a much more quickly changing world with much more disturbance.

 Science and technology has greatly improved social productivity and liberated the labour force.
-For example, agriculture, whose production can be maximized through reasonable and scientific cultivation, such as scientific research can provide better seeds for planting (such as hybrid rice), mechanized agriculture can reduce the burden on farmers, and the diversity of agricultural products can increase farmers’ income.
-Besides, the advancement of science and technology has improved the efficiency of human labour, and the saved time can create additional value, such as agricultural product processing and work outside, etc., which all can increase farmers’ income.
-Moreover, progress in science and technology can effectively predict climate change and natural disasters which help us facing these challenges.
+For example, agricultural production can be maximized through reasonable and scientific cultivation.
+Scientific research can provide better seeds for planting (e.g. hybrid rice), mechanized agriculture can reduce the burden on farmers, and a diversity of agricultural products can increase farmers’ income.
+Furthermore, the advancement of science and technology has improved the efficiency of human labour, and the saved time can create additional value, such as agricultural product processing and work outside, which can also boost farmers’ income.
+Moreover, progress in science and technology can effectively track climate change and predict natural disasters, helping us to face these challenges.
 All these advancements have greatly improved social resilience.
-However, such advancements also bring problems (i.e., global warming, climatic extremes, and pollutions), which impose more uncertainties in natural laws.
+However, such advancements also bring problems, in terms of contributing to global warming, climatic extremes and pollution, which bring about more uncertainties in natural laws.
 Therefore, human development in the future should consider the effects of human activities on the natural laws.

 You are an expert on education, and you have mentioned how the right type of education is important.
 How can education help us to educate people to understand their connection with nature and to better use science and technology to produce from nature without depleting the natural environment?

 Education, as well as science and technology, is the foundation of human development.
 The significance of education for human development is reflected in two aspects.
 One is to increase social productivity from the perspective of production, and the other is to promote the concept of sustainable development through environmental education.
 For example, education can help people use natural resources more efficiently.
-I have found this with herdsmen in Inner Mongolia who have received knowledge through education on how to delay their grazing period to make their grass grow better, thus enabling them to have more efficient and healthier grasslands and more incomes from livestock.
-They have learned of such experience from both their elders and the local and regional research groups.
-Complementing the indigenous knowledge with modern science and technology will hugely improve their local livelihood while keeping its balance with local environment.
+I have found this with herdsmen in Inner Mongolia who have received knowledge through education on how to delay the grazing period to make their grass grow better, thus enabling them to have more efficient and healthier grasslands and more income from livestock.
+They have been able to learn from the experience of their elders and local and regional research groups.
+Complementing indigenous knowledge with modern science and technology will hugely improve local livelihoods while keeping them in balance with the local environment.

-How can we make this message about building from, rather than destroying indigenous knowledge and culture as key to rearticulating human development more policy friendly and influential?
+How can we make this message that the key to rearticulating human development lies in building from (rather than destroying) indigenous knowledge and culture more policy-friendly and influential?

 We have talked about the knowledge and education of individuals and small communities, but what is more important is the education of society.
-In particular, I think we need to make efforts on enhancing the environmental education of policymakers and members of governments at the national and international levels.
-I like the Sustainable Development Goals (SDGs) framework because it helps us think about the sustainable “us”, and remind us of personal behaviour (e.g., our carbon footprint and consumption habits).
+In particular, I think we need to make efforts to enhance the environmental education of policy-makers and members of governments at national and international levels.
+I like the Sustainable Development Goals (SDGs) framework because it helps us think about the sustainable ‘us’, and reminds us of personal behaviour (e.g. our carbon footprint and consumption habits).
 Meanwhile, we need more education at all levels of society, so more and more individuals regard these different elements as an interconnected whole.
-Clearly, these 17 goals are not all equally important to different countries, regions, or communities.
+Clearly, these 17 goals are not all equally important to different countries, regions or communities.
 But finding the goals to emphasize in a specific context and ensuring they are integrated at all levels by education can be an important way forward.

 If you were to propose a new definition of human development, what would it be?

 I would like to identify some words to contribute to a new definition.
-One is “harmony”, conveying the importance in dealing with the relationship between humans and nature.
-The second is “evenness” or “even development”, which suggests a joint development of all aspects of SDGs and also all regions.
-The third is “leave no one behind”, indicating that human development should benefit everyone regardless of race, gender, and social class.
+One is ‘harmony’, conveying the importance of dealing with the relationship between humans and nature.
+The second is ‘evenness’ or ‘even development’, which suggests a joint development of all aspects of the SDGs and also all regions.
+The third is ‘leave no one behind’, indicating that human development should benefit everyone regardless of race, gender and social class.

-Dr Yanfen Wang is a professor of Ecology and the Executive Vice President at University of Chinese Academy of Sciences.
-Dr. Wang has served as the vice chairman of both China Ecological Society and China Natural Resources Society, and is also Independent Board Member of the International Center for Integrated Mountain Development (ICIMOD).
+Yanfen Wang is a Professor of Ecology and the Executive Vice-President at the University of the Chinese Academy of Sciences.
+She has served as the vice chairman of the Ecological Society of China and the China Natural Resources Society, and is also an Independent Board Member of the International Centre for Integrated Mountain Development (ICIMOD).